The complete guide to corporate mileage reimbursement

 4. Calculate depreciation and other fees.

 And finally, make sure to consider depreciation in a vehicle too.
-This is one of the biggest expenses and differs depending on the type of car the employee picks.
-Whether it’s a new vehicle or used, as well as any damage that occurs and the amount of mileage it accrues over time.
+This differs depending on the type of car the employee picks and whether it’s a new vehicle or used, what damage occurs over time, and the amount of mileage it accrues.

-There are plenty of free depreciation calculators online to utilize, such as .
+There are plenty of free depreciation calculators online to help you calculate this.

 Understanding mileage rates for car allowance